Papua New Guinea: Official and widely spoken languages

 Conclusion

 This country’s linguistic diversity is a testament to its rich cultural heritage.
-With over 840 indigenous languages, it stands as the most linguistically diverse nation globally20.
+With over 840 indigenous languages, it stands as the most linguistically diverse nation globally.
 Each language carries unique traditions and stories, shaping the identity of its people.

 From ancient roots to modern influences, the evolution of these languages reflects the region’s history.
-Official languages like English and Tok Pisin bridge communities, while indigenous dialects preserve cultural heritage4.
+Official languages like English and Tok Pisin bridge communities, while indigenous dialects preserve cultural heritage.
 Efforts to document and revitalize endangered languages are crucial for maintaining this legacy.

 Language plays a vital role in education, business, and daily life.
 It connects people, fosters unity, and drives development.
 Understanding this linguistic treasure trove offers a deeper appreciation of the country’s unique identity.